 Push and In-App Messaging

-What email marketing does for website marketing, in-app messaging, and notifications can do the same for apps if you know how to utilize such messaging features for mobile app marketing.
+Email marketing for website marketing, in-app messaging, and notifications can do the same for apps if you know how to utilize such messaging features for mobile app marketing.

 Push notifications and in-app messaging can serve the purpose of email marketing for mobile apps.
 But this requires a very articulate and well-thought-of marketing strategy.